lkociuba/functionalBookstore/README.md

 # myBookstore
 This is an e-commerce website to sell books.
 I used Java for domain layer, Thymeleaf for frontend and Spring Boot.
 To connect to Database I used JPA.
 I tried to use Hexagonal architecture with DDD.
+!
+This project don't contain validation for POST requests.
+Better working project is: myBookstore (with MVC architecture).

 What functions to implement